kustomzone/streembitui/BUILD.md

-Build the streembitseed application
+Build the doorclient-cli application
 -----------------------------------

-To help and contribute to the stability of Streembit network please run the streemo-seed application.
+To help and contribute to the stability of DoorClient network please run the doorclient-cli application.
 More seeds make the network more stable and having more seeds deployed we can mitigate DDoS attacks and government interventions more effectively.
-Also, if you wish to run your own Streembit network you must run your own streembitseed nodes. streembitseed is a Node.js application based on the streembitlib library, but without the Chromium/NW.js UI components.
-To build streembit-seed from source clone the [streembitseed source](https://github.com/streembit/streembitseed.git) and follow the instructions of to the readme.
+Also, if you wish to run your own DoorClient network you must run your own doorclient-cli nodes.